 Some OFWs decided to move out of shared accommodation because they found another one closer to the workplace or they moved to a new job far away from their current home.
 A shorter commute means savings in transportation costs as well as save more quality time for other important matters.
 But it’s more than just being close to work that makes OFWs move out of accommodation.
 Apartments with proximity to supermarkets, bus and train stops, churches and other important landmarks are also highly sought after as target places OFWs would love to move to.

 Bedbugs, rats, roaches and other freeloading tenants feed off of leftover food and unsanitary kitchen conditions are a health disaster waiting to happen.
 Unhygienic homes will easily become a refuge of vermin and insects that may carry viruses that cause various illnesses.
 Health is wealth and OFWs need to maintain tip-top health as they make a living and avoid disruption of diseases caused by unwanted guests at the apartment.

 Raise in rental fee

-If there is an issue that many Filipinos would likely dread is the news that rental rate is going up.
-With same aging facilities and no improvements in sight, it’s likely that an OFW who has stretched his or her budget to the limit is likely gonna move out soon.
+If there is an issue that many Filipinos would likely dread is the news that the rental rate is going up.
+With the same aging facilities and no improvements in sight, likely, an OFW who has stretched his or her budget to the limit is likely gonna move out soon.
 The only sticking point against saying adios is the fact that it’s tough to relocate with huge sets of home furnishings and the emotional attachment in staying at that place for a while.

-As transients in Dubai, OFWs generally have more affinity towards making money over their own comfort.
-That is why it becomes easier and more likely they’ll move from one apartment, bedspace or flat to another.
+As transients in Dubai, OFWs generally have more affinity towards making money over their comfort.
+That is why it becomes easier and more likely they’ll move from one apartment, space or flat to another.